satra/NiPyPe-Paper/nipype_paper.rst

 to evey subject from the list.
-Iterables can be used in one graph on many levels - for example setting iterables on Smooth FWHM to a list of 4 and 8 mm will result in graph C. MapNode also branches the execution tree but in contrast to iterables it merges it straight away efectivelly performing a MapReduce operation (D).
+Iterables can be used in one graph on many levels - for example setting iterables on Smooth FWHM to a list of 4 and 8 mm will result in graph C. MapNode also branches the execution tree but in contrast to iterables it merges it straight away effectively performing a MapReduce operation (D).

 Parallel Distribution and Execution Plug-ins